 According to historian Albert Acena, "In practice, the WCF really meant the few dozen individuals who could be called upon to perform the tasks of speech making, organizing and volunteering in the WCF office."
 The organizers excelled at staging rallies, conferences, and conventions, and "serving as an umbrella for a variety of affiliates."
 Mostly, the WCF tried to control the Democratic Party.

-Members of the Communist Party were active in the WCF, and WCF support of liberal ideas (nationalizing banks, public ownership of natural resources, old-age pensions), and pro-Soviet foreign policy positons left it vulnerable to accusations that it was a Communist front.
+Members of the Communist Party were active in the WCF, and WCF support of socialist ideas (nationalizing banks, public ownership of natural resources, old-age pensions), and pro-Soviet foreign policy positons left it vulnerable to accusations that it was a Communist front.

 In 1939, the WCF drew the attention of President Franklin D. Roosevelt (1881-1945), who was interested in support for a third term in office.
-Roosevelt also found the WCF supportive of his anti-facism and collective security against German and Italian agression.
+Roosevelt found the WCF supportive of his anti-facism and collective security against German and Italian agression.
 Executive Secretary Howard Costigan (an active Communist) met with Roosevelt and his advisers in Washington, D.C., and helped deliver Washington Democrats to Roosevelt's reelection campaign in 1940.